Giovanni Aquilecchia

-Giovanni Aquilecchia, (known as Gianni) (28 November 1923 in Nettuno, Italy – 3 August 2001 in Camden, London, heart failure) was Professor of Italian at Bedford College, London, and the merged college with Royal Holloway, University of London.
+Giovanni Aquilecchia, (known as Gianni) (28 November 1923 in Nettuno, Italy – 3 August 2001 in Camden, London, heart failure) was a Professor of Italian at Bedford College, London, and the merged college with Royal Holloway, University of London.
 He was one of the great Italian Renaissance scholars of the second half of the 20th century.

 Early life

 He was the son of Vincenzo Aquilecchia, an officer in the Italian army, and his wife, Maria Letizia, née Filibeck.

 He was first educated in Turin and then at the liceum Torquato Tasso, Rome.
-At nineteen he entered the Faculty of Letters at the University of Rome and graduated with first-class honours in 1946.
+At nineteen, he entered the Faculty of Letters at the University of Rome and graduated with first-class honours in 1946.